EnterpriseDB/edb-ansible/README.md

       cd edb-ansible

-**This step does not automatically make the 'postgres' collection available to your playbooks.**
+**This step does not automatically make the 'edb_postgres' collection available to your playbooks.**

 Hosts file content